 In the case of those who use the drug for nonmedical purposes, the risks are essentially the same: greater consumption of alcohol and Adderall leads to a growth in tolerance for both, forcing them to increase their use of each to achieve the same effects.

 Another problem with mixing Adderall and alcohol is that the former can temporarily mask feelings and sensations of intoxication, leaving a person unaware of how much alcohol they’ve consumed and how impaired they really are.
 This increases the risk of alcohol poisoning, which is already significant in young people who participate in binge drinking behavior.

 Treatment for Adderall and Alcohol Addiction

 The odds of addiction are significant for someone who mixes Adderall and alcohol, especially if the behavior occurs regularly and involves heavy consumption of one or both substances.
-Anyone combining these drugs should be evaluated for substance dependency, and treatment at a residential drug and alcohol rehab facility should begin as quickly as possible if a substance use disorder is diagnosed.
+Anyone combining these drugs should be evaluated for substance dependency, and treatment at a residential facility that treats alcohol and Adderal addiction should begin as quickly as possible if a substance use disorder is diagnosed.